 Frequently Asked Questions

 Of course!
-We happily welcome vegetarians and anyone who wants to try a plant-based vegan diet.
+We happily welcome vegetarians and anyone who wants to try a plant based diet.
 You won’t find shamers on LottaVeg because we won’t tolerate it.
 Derogatory comments of any kind will be removed.
-Plus, if you don’t tell anyone you’re not vegan, they won’t know and will assume you are.

 If you still eat dairy and eggs, you can adjust our recipes accordingly.
 However, we hope you’ll give our vegan recipes a try before altering them.
 You may find you don’t need, and won’t miss, the animal ingredients.
-Please check out Dairy Is Scary on YouTube to see why you should make the switch to the vegan diet.
+Please check out Dairy Is Scary on YouTube to see why you should make the switch to the plant based diet and vegan lifestyle.

-In fact, desserts are often part of a healthy plant based vegan diet because they contain healthy ingredients like fruit, and they don’t contain unhealthy ingredients that are terrible for you, like cream, butter or eggs.
+In fact, desserts are often part of a healthy plant based diet because they contain healthy ingredients like fruit, and they don’t contain unhealthy ingredients that are terrible for you, like cream, butter or eggs.
 You can even substitute gluten-free flour to make it easier on your tummy if you have a gluten issue.
-We often do that for Amelia.

-We prepare every recipe that we share and do a thorough taste-test to make sure it’s worthy of being in our vegan recipes list and in your weekly vegan meal plan.
+We prepare every recipe that we share and do a thorough taste-test to make sure it’s worthy of being in our plant based recipes list and in your meal plan.

 You most certainly can do it yourself.

-However, the vegan diet can be difficult to transition to correctly, especially if you’ve never cooked without animal products before.
+However, the plant based diet can be difficult to transition to correctly, especially if you’ve never cooked without animal products before.
 Many people fall into a rut and eat the same things over and over with very little variety.
-Sometimes they’re afraid to try new recipes so they stick with the old tried and true, or they don’t plan ahead so when they go to the grocery store they don’t get everything they need to cook healthy vegan dishes.
+Sometimes they’re afraid to try new recipes so they stick with the old tried and true, or they don’t plan ahead so when they go to the grocery store they don’t get everything they need to cook healthy vegan recipes.

-The key to a delicious plant-based diet is to eat a variety of different things each day, and we make that easy with our weekly vegan meal plans.
+The key to a delicious plant based diet is to eat a variety of different things each day, and we make that easy with our plant based meal plan.
 We do all the thought and research for you so you can spend your time with your family or doing some other rewarding activity.